HGustavs/LenaSYS/dbTables.md

 All groups that exists are stored in this table.
 Students needing to team up on a cooperative dugga are assigned to a group (This is done in the user_group table).

 ### highscore_quiz_time
+This is a view that pulls the top 10 fastest quiz finishing students and lists them.

 ### improw